Ingrid Forsler

 PC241

-Between 2025 and 2027, I am participating in the VR-funded research project Art Education in Transformation: Reconstruction and Subject Development for Visual Arts in the Revised Primary Teacher Education, which examines how the reformed teacher education in visual art contributes to reshaping art as a school subject.
-By studying the relation between policy and the conditions for art education at different universities across the country, the project provides a broad overview of the conditions for art education in Swedish primary teacher education, aiming to identify and challenge traditional subject perceptions.
+Between 2025 and 2027, I am participating in the VR-funded research project Art Education in Transformation: Reconstruction and Subject Development for Visual Arts in the Revised Primary Teacher Education, which examines how the reformed teacher education in visual arts edcuation in Sweden contributes to reshaping art as a school subject.
+By studying the relationship between policy documents and the conditions for art education at different universities across Sweden, the project contributes with knowledge about the imaginaries shaping the education of future art teachers.

 Background and previous research

 I have both my bachelor's and master's degrees from the Department of Art and Craft Education at Konstfack, Sweden.
 In 2020 I defended my thesis on how visual arts education in Sweden and Estonia has been historically transformed in relation to different media technologies, Enabling Media: Infrastructures, imaginaries and cultural techniques in Swedish and Estonian visual arts education.
-The dissertation received the FSMK (Association for Swedish Media and Communication Research) dissertation prize 2021 and can be acsessed here: https://www.diva-portal.org/smash/get/diva2:1428060/FULLTEXT02.pdf.
-External link, opens in new window.
+The dissertation received the FSMK dissertation prize 2021 and can be acsessed in full text here External link, opens in new window..

 I have also participated in the following research and development projects: